opencadc-metadata-curation/vlass2caom2/README.md

 1. Make docker-entrypoint.sh executable.

 1. Copy a valid proxy certificate to the working directory (cadcproxy.pem).
+This certificate must be for a user with read and write permissions to /ams service for CIRADA/VLASS.

 1. To run the application: